compomics/searchgui/README.md

 ### User Defined Modifications

 It is straightforward to add/edit modifications via the graphical user interface.
 Modifications will be available in other instances of SearchGUI and [PeptideShaker](http://compomics.github.io/projects/peptide-shaker.html) for the same user/computer.
 Not all modifications are correctly handled by the search engines.
-For example, X!Tandem is not compatible with modifications at termini on specific amino acids.
+For example, X!
+Tandem is not compatible with modifications at termini on specific amino acids.
 Using such a modification will result in nonsense matches which can be filtered out afterwards.
 This functionality is available by default in [PeptideShaker](http://compomics.github.io/projects/peptide-shaker.html).

 [Go to top of page](#searchgui)